ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 To tune the value and see the result in real time, suggest using `rqt`.
 More detail of tunning process can refer to [Gazebo Control Tutorial](http://gazebosim.org/tutorials?tut=ros_control).

+#### Human Interface

 ---

-The final goal of the this project is to combine inverse position and inverse velocity kinematics with position and velocity controllers.
+The next goal of the this project is to combine inverse position and inverse velocity kinematics with position and velocity controllers.
 In this way, when one gives the robot a Cartesian coordinate or a desired speed of the end of effector, the robot could figure out how to react using inverse kinematics, which is usually what people would like the robots to do.

 First, as mentioned before, position controllers and velocity controllers are two different controllers, one can only use one of them for controlling one joint.
 To switch controller of all the three joints between position controllers and velocity controllers, one can use the server provided by `switch_control.py`.
 The parameter "p2v" represents changing from position controller to velocity controller and "v2p" plays a similar role.